matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 What do we want out of something that is going to become a subsystem?
 We want it to have a well defined boundary.
 We want to abstract away the operation, so the service has the verbs.
 And we have to do something about error handling.

 But the biggest point is: we want to take and return data.
 We don't have this same problem.
-We build these objecty-verby things in our programs, but as soon as somebody
-says: it should be on another server, we immediately stop doing that style of programming.
+We build these objecty-verby things in our programs, but as soon as somebody says: it should be on another server, we immediately stop doing that style of programming.

 Why do we do that?
 We immediately say: it is going to be RESTful.
 It is going to pass data.
 It is going to return data structures.
 We are going to use JSON.
 All these great ideas are good over here.
-Why are they not good inside of your program?
+Why are they not good inside your program?

-In fact, they _are_ good inside of your program.
-You are not doing them because of conventions that you have absorbed from doing object orientation.
-This is really better.
-And if you took this approach here, moving this to there would be straightforward, because you would have been programming with data all along.
+In fact, they _are_ good inside your program.
+You are not doing them because of conventions that you have absorbed from using object orientation.
+This is really better [data passed between systems].
+And if you took this approach here [inside your program], moving this [something inside your program] to there [another system] would be straightforward, because you would have been programming with data all along.

-So again, of those problems we saw before, most of them would be solved by just using maps or hashes up front.
+So again, of those problems we saw before, most of them would be solved just by using maps or hashes up front.

 [Time 0:33:36]